 In our society it has become much too easy and cheap to buy fake foods, foods that are not nourishing our bodies very much at all.
 Everywhere you look there are foods that are produced in a laboratory or factory instead of grown on a farm.
-Our bodies don’t know what to do with these fractionalised, over-refined foods, and the result is bad health, obesity, heart disease, type 2 diabetes, cancer, auto-immune diseases and big medical bills.
-This really needs to change.
+Our bodies don’t know what to do with fractionalised, over-refined foods, and making them a foundational part of your diet leads to many food-related diseases and chronic illness.

 I believe that the foods we eat should nourish and heal our bodies, and not be a drain on our health.
 I think most people believe this, but many find it hard to implement in the everyday busyness of life.
 My aim is to show how it can be done simply, without great expense, and with creativity!

-Some tips for those of you just starting to eat this way?
+Some tips for those of you trying to improve the way you eat?
 Get back to basics.
-Think grass fed, pasture raised meat, free-range eggs, traditional good quality fats, nuts and seeds, local, seasonal fruit and veges (fresh, cooked and fermented), raw local honey, and some unrefined traditionally prepared grains if you can handle them.
+Avoid packets and preservatives and additives and colours and all those unnecessary things that don’t nourish your body.
+Think grass fed, pasture raised meat, free-range eggs, traditional good quality fats, nuts and seeds, local, seasonal fruit and veggies (fresh, cooked and fermented), raw local honey, and some unrefined traditionally prepared grains if you can handle them.
 Buy organic or pesticide free as much as possible.
-Shop at places like your local farmer’s markets, smaller stores that carry locally grown fruit and veges, and local butchers that sell grass fed meat.
+Shop at places like your local farmer’s markets, smaller stores that carry locally grown fruit and veggies, and local butchers that sell grass fed meat.
 Buy pesticide free nuts, seeds, oils, grains, flours and natural sweeteners through co-ops to get good prices.
 Soak and sprout and ferment for good gut health.
-For more detailed tips and ideas, subscribe to my newsletter and a free ebook will be sent to your inbox with your subscription confirmation.
+For more detailed tips and ideas, see the information in our cookbook, Life-Changing Food.

-The good thing about having over five and a half years’ worth of recipes on my blog is that you can see the natural progression we’ve gone through over the last few years.
+The good thing about having over eight years’ worth of recipes on my blog is that you can see the natural progression we’ve gone through over the last few years.
 Healthy eating is not a destination, it’s a journey, and you will find it’s something you have to work on bit by bit, as I have.
 These are two of my favourite quotes when it comes to healthy eating…

 “Do what you can, with what you have, where you are.”